Scurvy in the Age of Billionaires

 Instead of offering milquetoast fixes while the rich continue to grow richer — an approach favored by the Democrats in the United States, Labour in the UK, and the Liberals in Canada — left-wing parties and leaders must confront the reality that economic inequality is quite literally killing us.

 Once the scale of the problem is acknowledged, there can be democratic deliberation about how to approach solving it.
-Otherwise, there’s a very real risk of empowering right-wing demagogues who recognize and acknowledge that the system is broken, but will implement “solutions” that will only make the crisis worse.
+Otherwise, there’s a very real risk of empowering right-wing demagogues who recognize and acknowledge that the system is broken but will only implement “solutions” that will make the crisis worse.